What are IPF and COPD?

 - Sex.
 Women nonsmokers are more likely to have COPD.
 A 2007 review suggests that women are more susceptible to physical damage from smoke.

 - Family history of COPD.
-A rare genetic disorder called alpha-1-antitrypsin deficiency is the cause of about 1 percent of COPD.
+A rare genetic disorder called alpha-1-antitrypsin deficiency is the cause of about 1 percent of COPD cases.
 Other genetic factors may also be involved.

 IPF and COPD share many signs and symptoms: